Animal Kingdom After Hours Review & Info

-We attended After Hours at Animal Kingdom, a Walt Disney World hard ticket event providing 3 hours of access to the park with extremely limited attendance and minimal waits for select attractions, including those in Pandora – World of Avatar.
+After Hours at Animal Kingdom is a Walt Disney World special event with 3 hours of access to the park with extremely limited attendance and minimal waits for select rides, including Pandora – World of Avatar.
 In this post, we’ll recap & review our experience.
+(Updated November 5, 2019.)

 As with the other After Hours events at Walt Disney World in Magic Kingdom and Hollywood Studios, Animal Kingdom’s version of the event does not require regular theme park admission and allows entry as early as 7 p.m.
 As with the Disney’s Hollywood Studios version of the event, the special event begins 30 minutes after official park closing; to the extent necessary, event guests bypassing what remains of the day guest lines via the FastPass return.

 The big question about Disney After Hours at Animal Kingdom is likely how much you can accomplish, most significantly, the number of possible rides on Avatar Flight of Passage.
 We won’t bury the lede–during After Hours, we did the following…

 - Avatar Flight of Passage (x5)

 - Expedition Everest (x1)

 That’s a total of 11 or so things, and with Annual Passholder pricing of $95 or regular pricing at our event, that breaks down to around $9-$12 per experience.
 We also ate about a half dozen ice cream novelties and had a few Cokes, each of which are also unlimited/included in the cost of admission during the event.
 Here are upcoming 2019 and 2020 dates for Disney After Hours at Animal Kingdom: